OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 Bear in mind that using `NSException` comes with memory management pitfalls: you need to [clean up allocations](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Exceptions/Tasks/RaisingExceptions.html#//apple_ref/doc/uid/20000058-BBCCFIBF "Raising exceptions") from the try block that are in the [finally block](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/Exceptions/Tasks/HandlingExceptions.html "Handling Exceptions").
 Note that you can promote `NSException` objects to `NSError` by instantiating an `NSError` in the `@catch` block.

 **NSError**
 `NSError` is used for all other types of [errors](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/ErrorHandling/ErrorHandling.html "Dealing with Errors").
 Some Cocoa framework APIs provide errors as objects in their failure callback in case something goes wrong; those that don't provide them pass a pointer to an `NSError` object by reference.
 It is a good practice to provide a `BOOL` return type to the method that takes a pointer to an `NSError` object to indicate success or failure.
-If there's a return type, make sure to return "nil" for errors.
-If "NO" or "nil" is returned, it allows you to inspect the error/reason for failure.
+If there's a return type, make sure to return `nil` for errors.
+If `NO` or `nil` is returned, it allows you to inspect the error/reason for failure.

 ##### Exception Handling in Swift